Effects of Aging

 Strength and muscular power are important in maintaining functional

-abilities allow us to perform activities of daily living such
+abilities to allow us to perform activities of daily living such

 as carrying groceries, getting out of a chair, taking out the